 Bridge Topology deals with two different Java In-Memory Data Grid clusters in each location.
 Bridge Topology forms a Bridge in-between both data grid clusters and this Bridge is itself a cluster of two servers for high availability purposes.

 Any operation performed on the source data grid is added asynchronously to the Bridge.
 This operation is added to the operations queue of the Bridge.
 Each operation in the operations queue is performed by the Bridge on the target data grid cluster.
 This ensures that the source and target data grids are synchronized and WAN replication is maintained.
 The role of the Bridge is to ensure that:

 You may have one active and one passive datacenter primarily for disaster recovery purposes.
-In this case, you have the following in-memory data grids:
+In this case, you have the following In-Memory Data Grids:

 If you have an active-passive Bridge configuration, you can easily switch it to active-active or reverse active-passive order (meaning make active data grid passive and passive data grid active) all at runtime and without stopping any of the data grids or the Bridge.

 This flexibility gives you the power to easily handle disaster recovery situations.
 For example, if your active data grid in an active-passive goes down, the passive data grid now becomes active.
-But, when the previously passive data grid is brought back up, you can now easily reconfigure it to become active and the currently active data grid to revert back to passive mode.
+But, when the previously passive data grid is brought back up, you can now easily reconfigure it to become active and the currently active data grid to reverts back to passive mode.